 Having relevant experience on your CV is a vital way of demonstrating your knowledge to employers.
 It also helps to develop your essential key skills and highlight your commitment.

 Opportunities in this sector can sometimes be advertised as unpaid, or expenses only.
-For information, advice and potential funding, see our work experience pages.
+For information, advice and potential funding, see Funding for Work Experience.

 In the North East

-- the Robinson Library occasionally advertises for library aides and assistants on the vacancy site
+- the Philip Robinson Library occasionally advertises for library aides and assistants on the vacancy site

 - Literary and Philosophical Society - contact to enquire about possible voluntary opportunities